SquareRoot49/New-Meal-Plan/cursor_prompts_log.md

   - Pie chart showing calorie distribution among dishes
   - Total nutrition summary
 - Ensured consistent styling and behavior with other meal sections

+## Prompt 7 – 2025-06-30

+**Prompt:**
+I want to add a "Saved Plan" feature to my meal planner.
+Users should be able to save the currently generated meal plan and later view all saved plans on a dedicated page.

+**Files Modified:**
+- templates/base.html
+- templates/plan.html
+- templates/saved.html (new)
+- app.py
+- static/js/app.js
+- instance/meals.db (schema updated)

+**Description of Change:**
+- Added a new navigation link labeled “Saved Plan” to the top-right navbar in the UI
+- Created a new page `saved.html` to list all previously saved meal plans
+- Added a “Save Plan” button to the plan interface that sends the current meal plan to the backend
+- Updated backend logic in `app.py` to:
+  - Define a new `SavedPlan` model for storing saved plans with timestamp and nutrient summary
+  - Add a POST route `/api/save_plan` to store submitted plans in the database
+  - Add a GET route `/saved` to display saved plans via the new HTML page
+- Modified the database schema to include a `saved_plans` table
+- Ensured saved plans persist across sessions and can be browsed from the Saved Plan page